Cure Your Chronic Disease

 - Clavicle to chin (Common Carotid Artery to bifurcation/bulb to Internal Carotid Artery/External Carotid Artery) and back

-2. Advanced scanners only: Long Axis Right after you are comfortable with short axis scans of CureScreen protocol
+2. More experienced scanners: Long Axis Right after you are comfortable with short axis scans of Discovery Scan protocol

 - Vasometric CIMT report enabled